 God’s words allow me to understand the source of our emptiness and show me how in this mortal world of material desire, all people strive for fame and fortune and give everything in their pursuit, but almost no one seeks the meaning of life.
 Just as God’s words say: “For tens, thousands, tens of thousands of years until now, people have been squandering their time in this way, with no one creating a perfect life, all intent only on mutual slaughter in this dark world, on the race for fame and fortune, and on intriguing against one another.
 Who has ever sought after?
 Has anyone ever heeded the work of God?” (“Work and Entry (3)”).

 These words make me reflect on how, in our pursuit of fame and fortune, we engage in mutual struggle and slaughter and don’t dare to waste even one second.
-We trumpet high-sounding words like “ideals”, “career” and “aspirations” as reasons for our tireless participation in this game of fame and fortune.
-At the same time that we struggle to get ahead of the next guy, we also fear being outdone.
+We trumpet high-sounding words like “ideals”, “career” and “aspirations” as reasons to struggle to get ahead of the next guy, and we also fear being outdone.
 We fear that if we let down our guard for just one second, we’ll lose everything and fear that if we can’t keep pace with society we’ll be weeded out.
 Our hearts are filled with fear, and so we throw ourselves into our studies, burning the midnight oil night after night; we slaughter each other in the workplace, and constantly work to update our knowledge; we connive and deceive in the marketplace, thinking only of how to preserve our delicate and complicated relationships with colleagues; in the political realm we dive in head first, wading through all manner of precarious and dangerous situations, and seemingly always teetering on the edge of the abyss.
 In the pursuit of fame and fortune, no one knows who will be the victor and who the loser.
 Yet, everyone wages their bet as if gripped by madness, no one wants to lose and so they’re always preparing for the next round of battle.
 We delight in fleeting successes and despair in our failures.
-With every failure, we feel again that desire to pick up and fight once more, so we struggle on to our next success … Back and forth we go, seemingly spellbound—the behavior is so predictable you could model it with an equation!
+With every failure, we feel again that desire to pick up and fight once more, so we struggle on to our next success … Back and forth we go, and we can’t escape this vicious cycle.
 In pursuit of money, fame, power and status we lead this fast-paced lifestyle day in and day out.
 Everyone’s fighting and struggling, sinking ever further into a life of evil, growing ever more distant from God, and gradually losing any sense of direction in life.
 No one stops to reflect upon the real meaning and value of life, thinking that only by pursuing as they do will they have not lived in vain.
 We are spurred along relentlessly by the pursuit of fame and fortune, advancing blindly as if in a fog and wasting precious years … How many people have utterly exhausted their bodies and minds, pushing themselves to the limit to realize their goals?
 Day after day they work overtime, they throw themselves headlong into their work, sometimes even sacrificing their lives in the process and, so, we often hear of people dying from overwork.
 How many people have succeeded in their work and gained a good reputation only to realize that their health had long ago deteriorated and that all the fame and fortune in the world would be powerless to commute the death sentence of whatever illness afflicts them.
 When they finally realize all this, it is already too late.
 In our struggles for fame and fortune, we pass into Satan’s dark dominion, losing God’s blessing and sinking into an abyss of endless suffering.

 What can we do to resist Satan’s temptation, step off the treadmill to fame and fortune and live a relaxed and free lifestyle?
 In my search for an answer to this question, I came upon the experience of Job and Abraham in a book I was reading and was deeply moved, knowing I had found my direction in life.
 Job was a man of high status among the Eastern people, but he didn’t covet his position in society, but rather devoted his life to pursuing the path of fearing God and shunning evil.
 When Satan attacked and tempted Job, sending him into financial ruin, Job didn’t worry about how he’d recover his wealth and reestablish himself in society, but rather sought God’s will.
 He knew that no matter whether God gives or takes away, he must praise Jehovah God’s name.
 Because of this, he didn’t utter even a word of complaint against God and stood firm in histo God.
 Job received God’s commendation and lived a most meaningful and valuable life.
 Abraham was a man of no small wealth and reputation in his community, but he didn’t live for fame and fortune.
 He also devoted his life to pursuing worship and submission to God.
 When God commanded him to leave his country and kindred and relocate to the land that God specified, Abraham had no trouble leaving behind his reputation and didn’t worry about the future, but only listened to God’s word and submitted to God’s plans, resolutely uprooting himself from his old country.
 When Abraham had his first child at the age of one hundred, God tried him by asking that he give his first child back to God.
 Abraham saw no choice but to do as God said—he didn’t try to reason with God, but submitted to Him outright, offering up his only child to Him.
 When God observed Abraham’s display of sincerity, He not only declined to take Isaac, He even blessed Abraham with offspring as abundant as the stars of heaven or the grains of sand on the seashore.
 Neither Abraham nor Job were seduced by fame and fortune and they persisted in their submission to and fear of God no matter the situation.
 They were able to do so because they understood their relationship with God and knew that, as created beings, they must worship Lord the Creator unconditionally.
 I trust that many of us, as Christians understand this idea in theory, but we would be hard-pressed to abandon wealth and reputation, follow God’s way and submit to God’s plans and orchestrations like Abraham and Job.
 Actually, as humans living on this earth, we just ought to pursue knowledge of God, worship God, practice God’s word and fear God and shun evil.
 This is the duty that we as created beings enjoying God’s supply of life ought to fulfill and it is the ultimate meaning and value of our lives.
-Just as God says: “If people had a genuine understanding of God’s disposition, and they could give heartfelt praise to His holiness and righteousness, they would then truly know God and possess the truth, and only then would they be living in the light.
-Only once people’s view of the world and of life changes will they transform fundamentally.
-When one has a life goal and comports oneself according to the truth, when one absolutely submits to God and lives by God’s word, when one feels peaceful and brightened deep in one’s soul, when one’s heart is free of darkness, and when one lives completely freely and unrestrainedly in God’s presence—only then does one live a true human life and become a person who possesses the truth.
-Besides, all the truths you possess are from God’s word and from God Himself.
-The Ruler of the entire universe and all things—God Most High—approves of you, as a real person living a true human life.
-What could be more meaningful than that?
-Such is a person who has the truth” (“Only by Pursuing the Truth Can You Obtain Changes in Your Disposition”).
+Just as God says: “If people have a genuine understanding of God’s disposition, and can give heartfelt praise to His holiness and righteousness, then it means they truly know Him and possess the truth; only then do they live in the light.
+Only once a person’s view of the world and of life changes does one undergo a fundamental transformation.
+When one has a life goal and comports oneself according to the truth, when one submits absolutely to God and lives by His words, when one feels peaceful and illuminated to the depths of one’s soul, when one’s heart is free of darkness, and when one can live entirely free and unrestrained in God’s presence, only then does one lead a genuine human life, and only then has one become a person who possesses the truth.
+In addition, all the truths in your possession have come from God’s words and from God Himself.
+The Ruler of the entire universe and all things—God Most High—approves of you as a real person living a true human life.
+What could be more meaningful than God’s approval?
+This is what it means to be in possession of the truth” (“Only by Pursuing the Truth Can One Achieve a Change in Disposition”).

 Through God’s word, I’ve gained some recognition and discernment of my mistaken values and philosophy of life.
 I am no longer willing to live by the satanic logic and life principle of “Distinguishing oneself and bringing honor to one’s ancestors,” chasing after fame and fortune.
 I am now willing to pursue the truth, knowledge of God, submission to God and worship of God.
 Only in so doing can I lead the most valuable and meaningful kind of life!
 Under the guidance of God’s words, I broke free from the vicious cycle of my fast-paced life.
 I have a new lease on life and I’ve attained spiritual release and freedom.